ivuorinen/starred/README.md

 ## Nix

-- [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) - Guide to using YubiKey for GPG and SSH
+- [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) - Guide to using YubiKey for GnuPG and SSH

 ## Nunjucks